danrfletcher/agile-obsidian/README.md

       1. Right-click directly on the template chip (the colored/formatted span).
       2. In the Obsidian context menu, select "Remove Template" (with trash icon).
       3. The template span is removed, leaving: `- [ ] ` (cursor preserved at the original relative position).
       4. Continue editing the plain task text or insert a corrected template via slash command.
+Alternatively, if you want to edit parameters without removing, double-click the template instead.
     - **Verification:** The source line updates immediately without affecting indentation or other metadata.
 If the dashboard is open, it reflects the change after the next index update.
 No manual cleanup is needed for spacing or cursor jumps.
   - **Use Case U2: Streamline Nested Artifacts**
     - **Prerequisites:** A nested structure like an Epic under an Initiative.
     - **Step-by-step:**
       1. Right-click on the child Epic template to remove just that artifact, preserving the parent Initiative.
       2. The removal adjusts the line cleanly, maintaining any assignments, dates, or statuses.
+      3. For editing the remaining Initiative without removal, double-click it to access the parameter modal.
     - **Verification:** Only the targeted template is removed; the task remains parseable, and the dashboard updates accordingly.

 - **Configuration you're likely to touch:**